 Object properties — A value associated with, and stored within, a specific instance of an object.

 ObjectScript supports various operations on or among variables.
-Variables are described in much greater detail in the Variables chapter of this document.
+Variables are described in Variables.

 ObjectScript defines a number of built-in operators.
 These include arithmetic operators, such as addition (“+”) and multiplication (“*”), logical operators, and pattern match operators.
-For details, refer to the Operators chapter of this document.
+For details, see Operators.